What is Starch?

 Starch is made up of long chains of sugar molecules that are connected together.
 The linear polymer amylose is the most basic form of starch, while amylopectin is the branched form.
-Starch’s primary role is to help plants store energy.
+The primary role of starch is to help plants in storing energy.
 In an animal’s diet, starch is a source of sugar.
 Amylase, an enzyme contained in saliva and the pancreas that breaks down starch for energy, is used by animals to break down starch.

 Preparation of Starch Solution

-The starch solution was prepared by heating in an autoclave at 125oC for 300 minutes., followed by a rapid cooling in a water bath, and then homogenizing in a warm blender for 30 seconds.
+The starch solution was prepared by heating in an autoclave at 125oC for 300 minutes., followed by rapid cooling in a water bath, and then homogenising in a warm blender for 30 seconds.

-The starch solution thus prepared was examined under microscope to confirm that all the starch granules had been ruptured to form a colloidal dispersion.
-In addition, a few preliminary flocculation tests were made with this solution and the results were compared with a rusticized starch solution.
-Virtually identical results justified the present preparation methods for the following tests, unless stated otherwise.
-To minimize the effects of microbiological decomposition, fresh starch solutions were prepared each day.
+The starch solution thus prepared was examined under a microscope to confirm that all the starch granules had been ruptured to form a colloidal dispersion.
+In addition, a few preliminary flocculation tests were made with this solution and the results were compared with a rusticate starch solution.
+Virtually identical results justified the present preparation methods for the following tests unless stated otherwise.
+To minimise the effects of microbiological decomposition, fresh starch solutions were prepared each day.
 Chemically modified starches, both cationic and anionic, were solubilized in the same manner.

 General Properties of Starch